microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ### Key concepts that will be used during the lab

+**Please note**.
+The following information are provided in case you're planning to follow this lab on your own or from home.
+If you are following this lab as part of a live training class, feel free to skip part and jump directly to the beginning of the first exercise.
+These concepts, in fact, should have already be explained by the trainers of the lab before starting the practical exercises.

 #### Service Workers
 In the typical web workflow, when you visit a website there's a direct communication between the browser and Internet.
 The browser sends a bunch of HTTP requests to the server, which replies back with the requested resources.